AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-browser-extension/solving-problems/logs.md

 Now that you have collected the logs, you need to hand them over to our development team.
 To do this:

 1. Report a bug on GitHub.
-Detailed instructions on which case to create a problem on GitHub and how to do it can be found in this article.
+Detailed instructions on creating an issue on GitHub can be found in [this article]().
 2. Send an archive with logs and playback time to `devteam@adguard.com` and attach a link to your issue on GitHub or add an archive with logs and playback time to Google Drive and share it with `devteam@adguard.com`.
 Attach the Google Drive link to your issue on GitHub.

 ## Collecting and sending logs via browser developer's tools

 ### Chrome

-1. Open AdGuard VPN Browser Extension, if possible, repeat the actions that led to the error.
+1. Open AdGuard VPN Browser extension, if possible, repeat the actions that led to the error.
 Note the exact time when this error occurred.
 2. Go to `chrome://extensions`
 3. Turn on *developer mode*